 Figure 20.
 The ancient city of Chinguetti, in the west-African nation of Mauritania, is home to around 6,000 ancient manuscripts

 A selection of about 160 manuscripts from the Mamma Haidara Library in Timbuktu and the Ahmed Baba collection were digitized by the Tombouctou Manuscripts Project in the 2000s.
 With the demise of Arabic education in Mali under French colonial rule, appreciation for the medieval manuscripts declined in Timbuktu, and many were sold off.
 Time magazine related the account of an Imam who picked up four of them for $50 each.
 In October 2008 one of the households was flooded, destroying 700 manuscripts.
 Islamic University in Fez, Morocco contained one of the largest and most valuable Quran collections of the day.
-Timbuktu’s profit from book trade was lower to trade in gold and salt.
+Timbuktu’s profit from the book trade was lower to trade in gold and salt.

 Stuart Murray, The Library – an Illustrated History, American Library Association, Chicago, 2009

-Shi’i scholar Jarudi Zaydi (944) wanted to move his library, it amounted to 600 loads, cost 100 dinars.
+Shi’i scholar Jarudi Zaydi (944) wanted to move his library, it amounted to 600 loads, and cost 100 dinars.
 Quoted in Medieval Islamic Civilization, An Encyclopedia, Editor Josef W. Meri, Rutledge, London, 2006, volume 1, page 453

 Caliph Muawiyah (ra) had a personal collection (bayt al-hikmah) that was enlarged by his successors throughout the Umayyad period.… This first major library outside of a mosque was known to include works on astrology, medicine, chemistry, military science, and various practical arts and applied sciences in addition to religion (Wikipedia)